 Since its inception in 2015, over 6,600 children from 76 Sacramento area schools have attended the STEM lessons and been exposed to the American River Parkway.
 Of those children, 31% are English learners and 81% are socio-economically disadvantaged.

 66% of students in Sacramento County attend Title 1 schools and most have not had the opportunity to spend time in nature.
 We believe in the power of the outdoors and the importance in providing students this learning experience on the Parkway.

 The Foundation raises over $100,000 each year to provide the funding necessary to cover the entire cost of the program for Title 1 schools and subsidize the program for other schools.
 Each four hour session costs $1500.

 Our goal is to serve an additional 4000 students through the program.
 With your support, we can achieve that goal and enhance the educational experiences of Sacramento County children.
 A $25 donation gives one student the opportunity to participate.

 New for 2019-2020

 In 2020, the permanent bathrooms will be completed and available for the school and community groups.

 For the past 10 years, a small group of SMUD employees has participated in a 12-month development program called Building Leadership Talent (BLT).
 BLT forms a partnership with a local nonprofit to support a project that benefits the Sacramento community and region.

-With your support, BLT 10 will be able to increase the number of children who will be inspired to pursue a career in STEM and build a bond with the environment that will last a lifetime.
-Donate now.
+Thanks to BLT 10, more children can participate in the program and be inspired to pursue a career in STEM and build a bond with the environment that will last a lifetime.